iberodev/EntityFramework6873/README.md

 # EntityFramework6873

-This is a Sample project created with ASP.NET Core 1.0.1 and EF Core 1.0.1 to show the issue with [the argument null problem] (https://github.com/aspnet/EntityFramework/issues/6873)
+This is a Sample project created with ASP.NET Core 1.0.1 and EF Core 1.0.1 to show the issue with [the bulk delete and create problem] (https://github.com/aspnet/EntityFramework/issues/6873)

 # Instructions to reproduce
 * Clone this repository